MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Az.Sql.md

 Disables (dismisses) sensitivity recommendations on columns in the Azure SQL Managed Instance database.

 ### [Disable-AzSqlServerActiveDirectoryOnlyAuthentication](Disable-AzSqlServerActiveDirectoryOnlyAuthentication.md)
-Disables Azure AD only authentication for a specific SQL Server.
+Disables Microsoft Entra ID only authentication for a specific SQL Server.

 ### [Disable-AzSqlServerAdvancedDataSecurity](Disable-AzSqlServerAdvancedDataSecurity.md)
 Disables Advanced Data Security on a server.